-ATA Carnets were not previously needed for UK businesses travelling into other EU countries, but since 1st January 2021, firms can choose to use an ATA Carnet when transporting certain goods temporarily into EU countries or transiting through the EU to non-EU countries who are part of the ATA Carnet agreement.
+ATA Carnets were not previously needed for UK businesses travelling into other EU countries, but since 1st January 2021, firms can choose to use an ATA Carnet when transporting certain goods, including camera and filming equipment, temporarily into EU countries or transiting through the EU to non-EU countries who are part of the ATA Carnet agreement.

 How does the ATA Carnet process work?